Why is Ability Sunday needed?

 Seeing the invisible

 What is much more likely is that we can’t ‘see’ the disability.
 If disability is something that has not affected us personally, through family or friends, it can seem invisible to us.
 We may not realise that those sitting in pews around us have overcome barriers of all kinds to be there.
 Many people experience ‘hidden’ or ‘invisible’ disability in the form of mental illness or chronic condition.
-We need to take time to investigate – to enable us to ‘see’.Register for a pack here →
+We need to take time to investigate – to enable us to ‘see’.Download your pack today →